wdawson/okta.github.io/_source/_posts/2018-04-12-how-to-expand-your-ux-to-a-new-audience.md

 A big challenge for us was to decide on an overall architecture.
 Could we evolve a single experience to work for both audiences?
 Or would we need to develop completely separate products optimized for each audience?
 There was no clear answer, but a lot of tradeoffs.

 From a user perspective, we ultimately decided to fork into two separate products.
-IT customers continue use our existing admin UI, while developers sign in to a [new developer console](https://developer.okta.com/blog/2017/09/25/all-new-developer-console).
+IT customers continue use our existing admin UI, while developers sign in to a [new developer console](/blog/2017/09/25/all-new-developer-console).
 The flows, information architecture, and branding are designed to serve each audience’s specific needs.
 But under the hood, both products are in a single codebase and share many components and views.

 With a core architecture decided, it’s time to go to work.
 While special concerns will keep coming up, it’s mostly your normal design process. **Make sure to stay agile**, and not get stalled in the search for something perfect.
 We needed to move very quickly, so our goal was to ideate and converge with a bias toward velocity.

-{% img blog/how-to-expand-your-ux-to-a-new-audience/dribbble-dev-dashboard-exploration.png alt:"Okta's dev dashboard exploration" %}{: .center-image }
+{% img blog/how-to-expand-your-ux-to-a-new-audience/expand-ux-dashboard.png alt:"Developer Dashboard Wireframes" width:"560" %}{: .center-image }

-*([Some of our exploration](https://dribbble.com/shots/3805509-Okta-Developer-Dashboard-Exploration) for a new developer dashboard.)*
+<center><small><a href="https://dribbble.com/shots/3805509-Okta-Developer-Dashboard-Exploration">Some of our exploration</a> for a new developer dashboard.</small></center>

 ## Validate Your New UX